Jim Flynn, CFP®

 Last but not least, last year my small business in Mystic added a new partner, our half beagle half chihuahua Max!
 Jen was able to save this little guy from a rescue in South Carolina and he has been so much fun.
 The boys are crazy about him and many days he keeps me company at the office.

 Mainsail East: 12 Roosevelt Avenue, Mystic, CT 06355

 Fax: (860) 318-2099

-My independence and sense of wonder led me to Connecticut following my graduation from Siena College.
-Siena provided me with a tremendous education and the opportunity to continue playing football.
-Football taught me the values of team work, drive, determination, and respect.
+My independence and sense of wonder led me to Connecticut, following my graduation from Siena College in 2000.
+Siena provided me with a tremendous education and the opportunity to play Division 1 football.
+Football instilled the values of team work, drive, determination and respect.
 I am a firm believer in the life-lessons that sports provide.
-My arrival in New Haven was driven by my desire for adventure and independence, since I had no family or friends to welcome me.
-Shortly after settling into my first job, I was lucky enough to meet my lovely wife of now 18 years, Ashley.
-Ashley has always been extremely supportive of my career and is actually responsible for encouraging me to become a Financial Advisor and business owner.

 Office: (203) 689-5468